Purpose in Parallel

 “There are so many faculty and staff members at Charlotte who poured into us.
 From the day we stepped on campus Dr. Herman Thomas, co-founder of the UTOP program, gave up his time, whatever he could do for us, he did it and still does to this day.

-“I could spend all day listing names of people like Chuck Lynch, former vice chancellor for student affairs; and both chancellors Woordward and Dubois, who all always did whatever they could do to help us become the leaders we are.
+“I could spend all day listing names of people like Chuck Lynch, former vice chancellor for student affairs; and both chancellors Woodward and Dubois, who all always did whatever they could do to help us become the leaders we are.
 They didn’t just focus on our roles on campus but they invited us into their homes for dinner.
 They brought us with them to many events and meetings in the city.

 “They introduced us to so many people; the exposure we got because of the staff at UNC Charlotte, we wouldn't have gotten anywhere else.